REST Proxy Configuration Options¶

 admin, consumer and producer.
 Use these to override the default settings of producers and consumers

-prefix to override the default settings of admins, consumers and
+in the REST Proxy.
+Use the client. prefix to override the default settings of admins, consumers and

 producers in Confluent REST Proxy.
 If you want the configuration to apply only to admins, consumers or

-producers, then replace the prefix with admin.
+producers, then replace the prefix with admin., consumer. or producer., respectively.

 When configuration options are exposed in the Confluent REST Proxy API, priority is given to settings in the